 Macmillan Caring Locally

-Macmillan Caring Locally employs two full time member of staff and eight part time members of staff.
-A Trust Secretary, two part time P.A.s, a Volunteer Coordinator, two part time Gardeners, two part time Coach Drivers, an Aromatherapist and a Welfare Benefits Adviser.
+Macmillan Caring Locally employs two full time members of staff and seven part time members of staff.
+A Trust Secretary, a P.A., a Volunteer Coordinator, two part time Gardeners, two part time Coach Drivers, an Aromatherapist and a Welfare Benefits Adviser.

 The Charity also owns and operates The Grove, a 'not-for-profit' Holiday Hotel for cancer patients and anyone with a life threatening condition and their carers, based in Bournemouth.